-A regular programme of Internal Scrutiny will resume in the next financial year - this will be delivered against a prescribed schedule of works (aligned to ESFA guidance) and a written report after each visit will be circulated to all members of the board of trustees following the visit.
-The internal audit and SRMA reports confirm that the Trust continues to function well, despite national funding pressures and reassure the Trustees that they can be confident in / rely upon the information presented by the central Trust Business Management Team.
+During the last accounting period the internal auditor visited in December 2021, March 2022 & June 2022 - no material control issues arose as a result of this work.
+These visits were undertaken in accordance with a programme of Internal Scrutiny (aligned to ESFA guidance) and a written report was produced after each visit, which was circulated to all members of the Board of Trustees following the visit.
+The internal audit reports confirm that the Trust continues to function well, despite national funding pressures and reassure the Trustees that they can be confident in / rely upon the information presented by the central Trust Business Management Team.